mohitsainiknl/Tiler/BUILDING.md

 To build this project, you can use the provided scripts: [`setup-tiler-project.bat`](setup-tiler-project.bat) for Windows or [`setup-tiler-project.sh`](setup-tiler-project.sh) for Unix-based systems.

-Please ensure that you have appropriate permissions set for the `.sh` script by running the following command:
+Before runing script, please close any opened IDE and ensure that you have appropriate permissions set for the `.sh` script by running the following command:
 ```bash
 $ chmod +x ./setup_tiler_project.sh
 ```